victorjunnanpan/pansyntaxlab/content/post/2024-03-06-glow-korean/index.md

 ---
-title: Former Sogang syntax team members at GLOW 14 in Hong Kong
+title: Former Sogang syntax team members at GLOW in Asia 14 in Hong Kong
 date: 2024-03-06

 ---